 - Some vaccine locations are listed here, though this is not a complete list.

 - Health care providers are working with their local health jurisdictions to secure the vaccine.

 - The JYNNEOS vaccine is a two-dose series with the first dose given as soon as possible after exposure, and the second dose given 28 days later.
 You should receive your second dose from the same place as your first dose.
 You are considered fully vaccinated two weeks after the second dose.
 Even when fully vaccinated, you should continue other safety and prevention practices such as not having skin-to-skin contact with someone who has a rash or has a confirmed or probable case of MPV.
-Because of vaccine shortages, the second dose may need to be delayed for some people.

 - Should health care professionals get vaccinated?

 Health care professionals who do not perform diagnostic testing for MPV are not currently recommended to receive vaccination.

 - Will there be mass vaccination sites?